John Gibbs (government official): Ottawa County Administrator

 In early 2024, several county employees and commissioners alleged serious misconduct by Gibbs.
 Allegations included that Gibbs had threatened to kill the county's corporation counsel; that he repeatedly made disparaging and sexual comments about female officials; that Gibbs had created a hostile work environment, including by asking a county employee to bug his office with a hidden camera to record discussions; that Gibbs had disparaged commissioners for their Protestant faith; and that Gibbs was insubordinate to the county commission.
 Gibbs sought a $630,000 payment from the county in exchange for his resignation.
 In early February, the Commission voted to remove hiring authority from Gibbs.
 In a special meeting on February 22, 2024, the Commission voted to place Gibbs on paid administrative leave.
 Through his attorney, Gibbs denied all wrongdoing.
 On February 29, 2024, the Ottawa County Board voted 10-1 to fire Gibbs, passing a motion to determine that he has "been dishonest, committed gross misconduct, and/or committed willful malfeasance" and thus to terminate his contract for cause.

 In March, 2024, Gibbs sued the county board for multiple claims, including violation of the Michigan Whistleblower Protection Act and Breach of Contract.

-On January 29, 2025, it was reported that Gibbs and the Ottawa County board settled the lawsuit for $190,000.
-Gibbs termination was rescinded and his employment file had all references to his termination removed.
-In addition, the board would then accept a letter of resignation retroactively dated February, 2024.
+On January 29, 2025, after more moderate Republicans won control of the Ottawa County board, it was reported that Gibbs and the board settled the lawsuit for $190,000.
+Gibbs' termination was rescinded and his employment file had all references to his termination removed.
+In addition, the board accepted Gibbs' resignation, retroactive to February 2024.